jpartridge95/StoreUpdater/README.md

 You will want to clone the repo before going any further.

+### Step zero - Testing it works

+Using powershell navigate to the directory containing the solution and run

+`dotnet test`

 ### Step One - Building the app

 1. Using Powershell navigate to directory containing the source code you have cloned.